 While that may sound worrying, Facebook remains the most popular social platform and still commands the most active users.
 As it turned 10, the platform boasts of more than 757 million monthly active users and half of all Facebook users have more than 200 friends.

 Pictures tell a thousand words and attract Internet users in droves!
-2013 saw a dramatic 23% rise in the Facebook owned mobile application.
-The platform allows users to uploads and share pictures and short videos (up to 15 seconds) with their audience.
+2013 saw a dramatic 23% rise in the Facebook-owned mobile application.
+The platform allows users to upload and share pictures and short videos (up to 15 seconds) with their audience.
 In December 2013, Instagram added an update, Instagram Direct, that allows users to send photos only to a specific user.
 This was seen as a response to the nascent photo messaging app, Snapchat.

-Instagram, with her 150 million monthly active users, is also looking to commercialize by September 2014.
-Early November, Instagram ran their pilot Ads and the results were promising.
-Brands that advertised saw awareness going up by 10% across four campaigns, with Levi’s reaching 7.4 million US 18-34 year olds in 9 days while Ben & Jerry’s reached 9.8 million US 18-35 year olds in 8 days.
+Instagram, with its 150 million monthly active users, is also looking to commercialize by September 2014.
+In early November, Instagram ran its pilot Ads and the results were promising.
+Brands that advertised saw awareness going up by 10% across four campaigns, with Levi’s reaching 7.4 million US 18-34 year olds in 9 days while Ben & Jerry’s reached 9.8 million US 18-35-year-olds in 8 days.

 Apps are increasingly becoming popular

 Twitter’s short video sharing platform, Vine, shot up by 105% despite Instagram introducing a similar video sharing feature.
 There were much more dramatic rises in estimated user numbers for WhatsApp (+35%), Snapchat (+54%) and, most significantly, WeChat (+379%).
 Tellingly, 16-24s are heavy users across all of these platforms.
-This is no surprising as growth in handheld devices has been just as spectacular.
+This is not a surprise as growth in handheld devices has been just as spectacular.